 4. Focus on improving your mental state

-When you’re looking for reasons to live because you can’t find hope in your current situation, concentrate some energy on improving your mental state.
+When you’re looking for reasons to live because you can’t find hope in your own life and current situation, concentrate some energy on improving your mental state.
 No epic biography tells the story of a person who experienced hardship and then called it quits.
 Instead, the stories that make the history books are those of people who struggled so much, didn’t think they had it in them to thrive, but persevered anyways.

 What no one ever tells a suicidal person is that sometimes your brain sucks.
 Sometimes, an unhealthy brain tells you that you’re worthless.
 A broken brain might surface toxic thoughts telling you that giving up is the best option.
 Maybe your brain is catastrophizing a situation.
 It probably started out pretty small, and your brain just kept escalating it until you started seeing a problem magnified 100x with everything that’s going wrong right now.